TheSalarKhan/PhantomJs.NetCore/README.md

-# .NET Core PDF library.
+# Generate PDF in .NET CORE!
  This project uses PhantomJs [http://phantomjs.org] executables to generated pdf from html strings.
  This library should work on Windows, Linux and OSX, it checks for the platform on the fly and uses the appropriate executable.